Browsing restrictions can be lifted for a fee.

 | 2025Q1 |

-The most recent financial report for City holding company (CHCO) covers the period of 2025Q4 and was published on 2025/12/31.
+The most recent financial report for City holding company (CHCO) covers the period of 2026Q1 and was published on 2026/03/31.
 This report is prepared according to IFRS/US GAAP standards and includes key financial indicators—Revenue, Profitability, Cash Flow, and Capital Structure.
 This information is essential for investors evaluating CHCO's short-term business performance and financial health.
 For the latest updates on CHCO's earnings releases, visit this page regularly.

-According to historical valuation range analysis, City holding company (CHCO)'s current price-to-earnings (P/E) ratio is 13.55, placing it in the Reasonable zone on the P/E River chart.
-This level indicates that the market's expectations for future earnings are already reflected in the share price, with the valuation currently leaning conservative.
+According to historical valuation range analysis, City holding company (CHCO)'s current price-to-earnings (P/E) ratio is 13.44, placing it in the Watch zone on the P/E River chart.
+This level indicates that the market's expectations for future earnings are already reflected in the share price, with the valuation currently leaning optimistic.
 Investors are advised to further examine the company's fundamentals and its position in the industry cycle to validate whether the valuation is justified.

-City holding company (CHCO)'s Free Cash Flow (FCF) for the period is 0, calculated as Operating Cash Flow minus Capital Expenditures, representing a fall of 100% compared with the previous period.
+City holding company (CHCO)'s Free Cash Flow (FCF) for the period is 33.61M, calculated as Operating Cash Flow minus Capital Expenditures, representing a rise of 2.43% compared with the previous period.
 Positive FCF growth provides stable funding for dividends, debt repayment, or strategic acquisitions, and is an important measure of true profitability and shareholder return potential.